-Gusher is a startup platform helping companies launch using time equity.
+Gusher helps companies launch using performance-based equity.
 Everything from technology, media, and health to design, finance, and gaming.Back to top

 A Startup is a company with a clear vision that you want to bring to life.